 Meet Our Founder: Jill Zebrowski Cichowicz

-In both 2019 and 2020 “A Night for Scott” has been voted The Best Charity Event in Richmond and raised awareness and thousands of dollars.
-Jill has continued her advocacy by speaking nationally about addiction and its impact on individuals, families and communities and starting 2 End the Stigma as a way to further her outreach into the community.
+In both 2019 and 2020 “A Night For Scott” was voted The Best Charity Event in Richmond and first runner-up in 2021 and 2022; each raising awareness and thousands of dollars.
+Jill has continued her advocacy by speaking nationally about addiction and its impact on individuals, families and communities and starting 2 End The Stigma as a way to further her outreach into the community.

 Meet Our Purpose: Scott Zebrowski